 14. Commission may require a statutory declaration as to compliance

-The Commission may require the holder of a receipted ticket to complete a statutory declaration, upon the payment of any lotto prize or share of a prize to that person, stating that the person has not, or is not to that person’s knowledge part of a group which has, acted in a manner contrary to the Act or these rules in relation to a receipted ticket.
+The Commission may require the holder of a receipted ticket or the purchaser of an entry under Part 2 Division 5 to complete a statutory declaration, upon the payment of any lotto prize or share of a prize to that person, stating that the person has not, or is not to that person’s knowledge part of a group which has, acted in a manner contrary to the Act or these rules in relation to a receipted ticket or entry under Part 2 Division 5.

+[Rule 14 amended: Gazette 6 Nov 2020 p.
+4158.]

 15. Lotterywest membership

+(1) To apply to become a Lotterywest member a person must —

+(a) make an application to the Commission or an authorised provider in a form approved by the Commission; and

+(b) be an individual; and

+(c) confirm that they are at least 16 years of age and provide a Western Australian residential address; and

+(d) subject to subrule (3), not already be a Lotterywest member or be a player whose registration or membership has been suspended or cancelled under rule 42.

+(2) Where a person has complied with subrule (1), the Commission may, in its absolute discretion, accept a person as a Lotterywest member.

+(3) A person may apply to become a Category A member and a Category B member and the Commission may, in its absolute discretion, register a person as both a Category A member and a Category B member with separate membership accounts.

+(4) A Lotterywest member must ensure that their Lotterywest member login details are not disclosed to any other person.

-(1) A Lotterywest membership number will be issued to a subscriber who applies for a membership from the Commission under this rule, pays the amount determined by the Commission (if any) and provides what the Commission accepts as appropriate confirmation of identification.
+(5) A Lotterywest membership, Lotterywest membership number and a membership account will be issued to a subscriber who applies to become a Lotterywest member under this rule, is accepted by the Commission or an authorised provider as a Lotterywest member and pays the amount determined by the Commission (if any).

+(6) A Lotterywest membership card may be issued to a Lotterywest member who is a Category A member.

+(7) Prior to purchasing an entry or withdrawing funds from their membership account, a Category A member must have provided to the Commission what the Commission accepts as appropriate confirmation of identification.

-(2) A person who presents a winning receipted ticket that is endorsed with a Lotterywest membership number within the timeframe stipulated by the Commission in relation to that type of lotto draw, will be paid in accordance with these rules, unless —
+(8) A person who presents to an agent a winning receipted ticket that is endorsed with a Lotterywest membership number within the timeframe stipulated by the Commission in relation to that type of lotto draw, will be paid in accordance with these rules, unless —

 (a) the Commission has been notified that the particular ticket has been lost or stolen, within a day of the loss or theft; or